-As illustrated by Figure 2-2, "Partitioning for Join Performance", a full partition-wise join divides a join between two large tables into multiple smaller joins.
+Figure 2-2 shows how a full partition-wise join divides a join between two large tables into multiple smaller joins.
 Each smaller join, performs a joins on a pair of partitions, one for each of the tables being joined.
 For the optimizer to choose the full partition-wise join method, both tables must be equi-partitioned on their join keys.
 That is, they have to be partitioned on the same column with the same partitioning method.
 Parallel execution of a full partition-wise join is similar to its serial execution, except that instead of joining one partition pair at a time, multiple partition pairs are joined in parallel by multiple parallel query servers.
 The number of partitions joined in parallel is determined by the Degree of Parallelism (DOP).